MalvikaAggarwal/Mr.HelpMate-AI/README.md

   advanced preprocessing as well.

 - **Document Chunking:** The document contains several pages and contains huge text, before generating the embeddings, we need to generate the chunks.
-Let's start with a basic chunking technique, and chunking the text with fixed size.
+Let's start with a basic chunking technique, and chunking the text with fixed size using RecursiveCharacterTextSplitter with chunk size of 500.

 - **Generating Embeddings:**  Generates embedding with SentenceTransformer with all-MiniLM-L12-v2 model.